CAD

 Connect to Your Instance

-The webpage Connect to your instance lists all of the ways in which you can connect to your instance.
-For example, in Figure 5 you can connect to this environment using:
+The webpage Connect to your instance lists the ways in which you can connect to your instance.
+For example, as seen in Figure 5, you can connect to this environment using:

 • NoMachine NX Client: A remote desktop connection client